hanjingo/doc/SYSTEM_DESIGN/api_design.md

 Advantages:

 - Old clients can continue to use the old version without issues.
-- It's different versions can have distinct features or behaviors, making it easy to manage changes.
+- Its different versions can have distinct features or behaviors, making it easy to manage changes.
 - Users can choose when to upgrade to a new version based on their needs.

 Disadvantages: